KUMARSUMIT585/csharp/README.md

     Git clone the project https://github.com/KUMARSUMIT585/csharp

-    Pre requisite (has to be edited further) -  dotnet core should be installed To download -   https://dotnet.microsoft.com/download
+    Pre requisite (has to be edited further,it is a draft version) -  dotnet core should be installed To download -   https://dotnet.microsoft.com/download
     (Post installation - To verify enter in command line dotnet --vesion , output should be '3.1.101')